tritonlmk/Behavioral-Cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24) Then it comes with the
+My model consists of five convolution layers with 3x3 and 5x5 filter sizes and depths of 24, 36, 48 and 64 (model.py lines 18-24)
+Then it comes with the five fully connected layers.

 The model includes RELU layers(I also tried elu layers as an activation method, but the result seem to be no different) to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
 Then the picture is cropped using a Cropping2D layer just after the lambda layer, then it comes to the convolutional layer.